-Follow us on Facebook ...
-The City of Shelby has a weekly Facebook post to keep residents up-to-date on city projects, programs and events.
-You can follow the City of Shelby on Facebook at Shelby Montana.
-Please look for "THIS WEEK IN SHELBY" each Monday for a list of projects the city is currently working on; infrastructure projects affecting traffic; garbage pickup routes; meetings; Civic Center activities and much more.
-If there are any changes to the schedule or notifications, please check the City's Facebook page daily for updates.
+Follow us on Facebook . . .
+The City of Shelby has a brand new Facebook page to keep residents up-to-date on city projects, programs and events.
+You can follow the City of Shelby on Facebook at City of Shelby, Montana.
+Please look here for any important updates from the city.